gillislab/Primate-MTG-coexpression/README.md

 ![web-server-fig-01](https://user-images.githubusercontent.com/46113011/190569276-f26f19cf-9d85-4757-b593-d57245ee53a6.png)

 # Data
-Raw data (snRNA-seq expression atlases of the middle temporal gyrus from five primates) can be downloaded from the NeMO archive.
+Raw data (snRNA-seq expression atlases of the middle temporal gyrus from five primates) can be downloaded from the NeMO archive (RRID:SCR_016152), and related pre-processing steps are outlined in the associated github repository (https://github.com/AllenInstitute/Great_Ape_MTG).
 This repository contains additional data files and scripts to recapitulate our analysis.
 Our datasets are also available for further exploration and analysis through an interactive web browser (https://gillisweb.cshl.edu/Primate_MTG_coexp/).